Buttermilk cake is light, tender and delicious when topped with fresh berries and whipped cream. Serve it with your favorite fruit or just by itself.

 - Remove cake from pan and invert onto a cake plate.

-- Spread whipped cream all over the tops and sides of the cake.
+- Spread whipped cream all over the top of the cake.
 Refrigerate until serving time.

 - In a small saucepan over high heat, combine water and sugar.
 Bring to a boil and remove from heat.
 Sugar should be dissolved.
 Pour clear syrup into a small pitcher and set aside to cool completely.

 - In a large bowl, pour in heavy cream.
 With mixer on medium high, beat cream until frothy.Add in powdered sugar and continue to beat until cream is thickened and holds a stiff peak.
-Spread whipped cream around the sides and on top of the cake.
+Spread whipped cream on top of the cake.
 Keep refrigerated until serving.